VitorCoelho/web-scrapper-w-navigation/README.md

 # web-scrapper-w-navigation
 A simple python webscrapping tool with bs4 that navigates to sub pages.
 It navigates through each company URL and collects specific information, saving it to a CSV file.
 This can be useful for gathering data for research or analysis purposes.
+It pulled next to 200 company's data in less than two minutes.

 ## Features